dotnet/AspNetCore.Docs/aspnetcore/mvc/models/validation.md

    [!code-csharp[](validation/sample/Controllers/UsersController.cs?name=snippet_VerifyEmail)]

-1. In your model class, annotate the property with a `[Remote]` attribute that points to the validation action method, as shown in the following example:
+1. In the model class, annotate the property with a `[Remote]` attribute that points to the validation action method, as shown in the following example:

    [!code-csharp[](validation/sample/Models/User.cs?name=snippet_UserEmailProperty)]